 Prolonged sitting doubles the risk of sperm DNA fragmentation if you sit for 50% or more of the day doing sedentary work.
 Getting up from your desk regularly and walking around is helpful to improve circulation and decrease heat in the testicles.

 Being overweight or underweight can disrupt your hormones and affect sperm health.
 People who carry extra weight are considered obese by medical standards.
 Obesity can lead to lower numbers on all markers on a semen analysis.

 A varicocele is an enlarged vein in the scrotum that can cause inflammation in the testicle and negatively affect sperm production and quality.
 A varicocele might be suspected after a semen analysis with a very low sperm count (also called oligospermia).
 Doctors may recommend reproductive medicine treatment options such as intrauterine insemination (IUI) or IVF with sperm retrieval or varicocele surgery.
-Many believe that the inflammation present as a result of the blockage may negatively impact sperm quality.
+Many believe that the inflammation present may negatively impact sperm quality.

 A common surgical procedure called a vasectomy can be reversed successfully, though there is a slight chance of scar tissue formation which can cause difficulty conceiving after a vasectomy reversal.
 Most people have adequate sperm in their semen a few months to a year after the vasectomy reversal.
 Many people can conceive an average of 6-12 months post-reversal assuming all other factors are normal, though normal sperm production can vary.

 Other issues of infertile men may include undescended testicles, cancerous and nonmalignant tumors, or infections of the mumps virus after puberty.
 Additionally, a problem in the hypothalamus or pituitary gland can cause hormone imbalances that can affect how sperm develop.